Skip to main content

 • enabling more messages to be sent through the NHS App by onboarding new services and adding new message types, including a pilot of community health messages

-• working towards one unified inbox on the message hub, helping users to more easily find and refer back
+• working towards a single inbox for all messages, helping users to find messages more easily

 Working on next